How to Complete Your First Ironman 140.6

 The bike leg is where races are lost, not won.
 Your only goal should be arriving at T2 feeling ready to run a marathon.
 Going too hard on the bike is the most common reason athletes fail to finish or have miserable runs.

 Use power or heart rate to govern effort, not speed or position relative to other athletes.
 Your power target should be approximately 65-75% of your functional threshold power.
-If you don’t have power, keep your heart rate in zone 2 for most of the ride.
+If you do not have power, keep your heart rate in zone 2 for most of the ride.

 Eat and drink consistently throughout the ride.
 Set a timer for every 15 minutes as a reminder to consume something.
-By the time you feel hungry or thirsty, you’re already behind.
+By the time you feel hungry or thirsty, you are already behind.

 T2: Bike to Run